-Steve lay awake in bed long after midnight, staring at a half moon through the fanlight window opposite.
-At first, he obsessed about how Rei had obviously fallen for Tess, but not only was Rei a bigger goober than he was, by far, he didn’t go to school with her.
+Steve lay awake in bed long after midnight, staring at a half moon through the small fanlight window, which sat over a door that led out to the backyard.
+He lay awake and obsessed.
+Rei had obviously fallen for Tess, but not only was Rei a bigger goober than he was, by far, he didn’t go to school with her.

-On Monday, he found Tess in the lunchroom sitting with Beth Forester, a popular girl who’d only spoken to Steve once that he could remember, and that was to insult his bowl haircut the previous year.
-He hated her for that, but afterward, he did get his mom to take him to a real stylist for a decent cut.
-Beth wore a blouse and skirt over tights.
+On Monday, he found Tess in the lunchroom sitting with Beth Forester, a popular girl who’d only spoken to him once that he could remember, and that was to insult his bowl haircut the previous year.
+He hated her for that, but afterward, he did get his mom to take him to a stylist for a decent cut.
+Beth wore a blouse, and a skirt over tights.
 She had blond hair, a tiny, slightly upturned nose, and striking blue eyes.
-Most guys thought she was pretty, but he got the idea once that she resembled an undercooked blueberry muffin, and the impression stuck.
-Compared to the slightly doughy Beth, Tess was a rock star.
+Most guys thought she was pretty, but he got the idea once that her bland, roundish face resembled an undercooked blueberry muffin, incongruous on her thin body, and the impression stuck.
+Compared to Beth, Tess was a rock star.
 That day, she’d gone back to her same punk outfit, but the eyeliner was toned down.

 He came over to their table.
 Beth hadn’t noticed him walk up, and her mouth hung open as Tess said hi with a smile.
-He took a seat between them.
-Beth continued to gape.
+He took a seat across from them.
+Beth continued to gape in exaggerated surprise at his presence.

 “This is Beth,” said Tess, brightly.